1. WATCH TV.

 3. Never read a book.

 This might accidentally trip on your mind.
 Good God, you might even be thinking without trying!
 If you must read, read something that Oprah tells you or something that'll really agree with what you think about life already.
-God forbid you would think that there's any other way of life than growing up wealthy and not having to worry about finding food, fear of the government, or anything terrible (and fictional) like that.

 4. Make sure your mind stays closed.